hirs21/interview-questions/jsQuestions/question2-kevin.md

 * Explain how `this` works in JavaScript

 The `this` variable is set up by the JavaScript engine in the creation of the execution context.
 It allows shortcut access to an object depending on how the function is invoked.
-In the browser, `this` in the global scope is the `window` object and in Node.js, the global `this` is `process`.
+In the browser, `this` in the global scope is the `window` object.

 As mentioned before, the `this` binding depends on how the function was called.
 For functions that are methods on an object, called in an example such as `myObj.myFunc()`, the JavaScript engine will set up the `this` variable to be `myObj`.